HOW TO CHOOSE A CONCIERGE PHYSICIAN – PART 1

 Got a name?
 Check ’em out

 Once you find a name or two that interest you, a quick, easy, and free way to sleuth out potential troublemakers is to check with your state’s medical board.
 In Colorado that’s the Colorado Medical Board at https://dpo.colorado.gov/medical.
-Click on Discipline and Enforcement and then Lookup Licensee Discipline and you can find information about any disciplinary action.
+Click on Verify if Your Professional is Licensed/Registered, then enter “Medicine” as the license type and the physician’s name.

 What you should find is a full, unrestricted license and a total lack of sanctions—no news is good news.
 That’s what you’ll find (or rather, not find) on the doctors at the Sheldon Sowell Center: Our physicians have never been sanctioned by the Medical Board or any other professional body.